 Professional At-Home Teeth Whitening

 The best way to minimize potential risks and maximize benefits of tooth whitening is to use products under the supervision of your dentist.
 Professional at-home whitening systems contain hydrogen peroxide from 10% to 15%, which can produce impressive results.
 These trays are custom-fitted to your mouth with a mold to ensure that the gel is evenly applied to all teeth.
-Friendly Dentistry offers an at-home teeth-whitening program, and our new patients get a free at-home whitening kit with their first complete check-up with x-rays and cleaning!
+Friendly Dentistry offers a professional at-home teeth-whitening program.

 In-Office Tooth Bleaching